illikainen/ossaudit/README.md

 - `macOS`: `~/Library/Preferences/ossaudit/config.ini`
 - `Windows`: `C:\Users\<username>\AppData\Local\ossaudit\ossaudit\config.ini`

-It can be overridden with the `--config-file` command-line argument and with the `OSSAUDIT_CONFIG_FILE` environment variable.
+It can be overridden with the `--config` command-line argument and with the `OSSAUDIT_CONFIG` environment variable.

 Example configuration: